Selected titles and topics from Ms. Schinto's weekly interview column for the San Diego Reader, which ran from 2000 through mid 2004:

 "Planet Celluloid," June 17, 2004.
 The Mars Society's movie night.

 "Pulp Friction," June 3, 2004.
-Annual watermelon drop at the University of California at San Diego (UCSD).
+Annual watermelon drop at the University of California at San Diego.

 "Don't Squeeze Right," May 6, 2004.
-The National Equal Right for Cyclists campaign.
+The National Equal Rights for Cyclists campaign.

 "No Punches," April 29, 2004.
 A senior national judo championship.